Learning from Nature

 Rice University SSPEED Center hydrology study

-A hydrologic modelling and in situ soil infiltration study determined the flood retention benefit of natural landscapes found in the Houston Arboretum.
+A hydrologic modelling and in situ soil infiltration study conducted by Rice University to determine the flood retention benefits of natural landscapes found in the Houston Arboretum.

 Mosquito monitoring